Kuldeep Singh Sengar

-Kuldeep Singh Sengar is an Indian politician and former member of Legislative Assembly belonging to the Bhartiya Janta Party from Unnao district, Uttar Pradesh who has been convicted of rape, murder, attempt to murder, criminal conspiracy and criminal intimidation.
+Kuldeep Singh Sengar is an Indian politician and former member of the Uttar Pradesh Legislative Assembly, serving Bharatiya Janata Party, formerly belonging to the Bahujan Samaj Party, Samajwadi Party and Congress from Unnao district, Uttar Pradesh who has been expelled by BJP and convicted of rape, murder, attempt to murder, criminal conspiracy and criminal intimidation.
 He was the main defendant in the Unnao rape case and was booked under the POCSO Act.
 He was also accused of killing three people, including the victim's father in police custody and later her aunts by a conspired truck accident.
 A Delhi District and Sessions Court upheld an investigation conducted by the Central Bureau of Investigation (CBI) that had ruled out any foul play in the Unnao rape survivor's accident in 2019.

 Political career

 Sengar started his political career with Indian National Congress (INC) in the early 1990s.
 In 2002, he was a Bahujan Samaj Party (BSP) candidate, winning the election from Unnao with 24% of the votes.
 It was the first time BSP won that seat.
 After being expelled from BSP due to alleged anti-party activities, he joined Samajwadi party and won a seat from Bangermau in 2007 (28% of the votes) and Bhagwant Nagar in 2012 (33% of the votes).
 In 2015, Kuldeep Singh's wife Sangeeta Singh won the election of District Panchayat chief as an Independent against Samajwadi Party after which the party had estrangement with him and started seeing him as a rebel.
 He joined Bharatiya Janata Party in 2017 to contest the elections.
 He won the election from Bangermau, a seat BJP has never won before, with 43% of the votes polled.
 He had held this seat earlier under Samajwadi Party (2007–2012).
 He has won 4 legislative elections from Unnao region on three different party tickets and has won every time.